Snow in After Effects

 By Rich Young | November 17, 2011

-If you use an older snow filter like CC Snow, for more realism you might try multiple layers or filters, as well as lessons learned in tutorials for other filters.
-By the way CC Snow worked in Premiere CS5, so that should still be an option.
+If you use an older snow filter like CC Snowfall, for more realism you might try multiple layers or filters, as well as lessons learned in tutorials for other filters.
+By the way CC Snow worked in Premiere CS5, so that could still be an option (for more info, see Using CycoreFX plug-ins in Premiere Pro and After Effects).

-* An After Effects Christmas from the Genesis Project uses the CC Snow effect.
+* An After Effects Christmas from the Genesis Project uses the CC Snow effect (the oldname of the plug-in).

 * Church Media Design had its own take in Episode 121: Let it snow inside After Effects, which at 12:30:00 shows how to create looping snow inside AE with CC Particle World (video embedded below).
 They also have a few free looping backgrounds.